sfudeus/homematic_exporter/README.md

 Metrics are all prefixed with `homematic_`, the remaining name is based on the parameter name within the device descriptor.
 All metrics are equipped with labels for the `ccu` instance, the device address, device type and parent device type.
 In addition a device mapping can be added with a `--mapping_file`.
 Device addresses can be mapped to custom names which are then usable as labels in e.g. Grafana.

+## Restrictions

+Only a statically defined list of device types is supported so far (since I could only test those).
+Currently these are:
+* the weather station (`HmIP-SWO-PL`)
+* the temperature and humidity sensor (`HmIP-STH`)

+If you want support for more devices, you can easily extend them in the source code (most likely I will make that configurable) or wait for me to implement that.
+You can support that by donating the intended device :-).
+Feel free to open issues for unsupported items.